Polish People's Army: Immediate post-war years

 After the war the Polish Army was reorganized into six (later seven) military districts.
 These were the Warsaw Military District, headquartered (HQ) in Warsaw, the Lublin Military District, HQ in Lublin, the Kraków Military District, HQ in Kraków, the Łódź Military District, HQ in Łódź, the Poznań Military District, HQ in Poznań, the Pomeranian Military District, HQ in Toruń, and the Silesian Military District, HQ in Katowice.

 In the late 1940s and early 1950s, the Polish Army was under the command of Marshal of the Soviet Union, Marshal of Poland and Minister of Defense of Poland Konstantin Rokossovsky.
-It was increasingly integrated into Soviet military structure and organization.
-This process was mitigated in the aftermath of the Polish October of 1956, when Władysław Gomułka formalized aspects of Poland's military relationship with the Soviet Union.
-The Sovietization of the armed forces structure was phased out altogether and thus the combat and service support structures were integrated once more into regular combat formations following the old Polish model.
+It was increasingly integrated into Soviet military structure and organisation.
+This process was mitigated in the aftermath of the Polish October of 1956, when Władysław Gomułka formalised aspects of Poland's military relationship with the Soviet Union.
+The Sovietisation of the armed forces structure was phased out altogether and thus the combat and service support structures were integrated once more into regular combat formations following the old Polish model.